bringauto/fleet-management-http-api/docs/endpoints.md

 Response codes:
 - 200: Successfully created a new order.
 - 400: Bad request.
 The request body is not a valid Order.
+- 403: Cannot add order.
+Maximum number of [active orders](entity_manipulations.md#order) specified in the API configuration has been reached.
+After some of the existing orders are completed or canceled, new orders can be added.
 - 404: Not found.
 Some of the entities referenced by the Order do not exist.

 ### GET

+Finds all orders

+Query parameters:
-Finds all orders with timestamp >= since.
-By default, since=0.
+- 'since' - timestamp in milliseconds (default=0).
+API returns only orders with timestamp >= since.
-If no such orders are found, empty list is returned, along with response code 200.

 Response body format: JSON array of Order objects.

 Response codes:
 - 200: Returning all existing orders.

-## /order/{carId}[?since=<timestamp>]
+## /order/{carId}

 ### GET

-Finds all orders assigned to a car referenced by car ID with timestamp >= since.
-By default, since=0.
+Finds all orders assigned to a car referenced by car ID.

+Query parameters:
+- 'since' - timestamp in milliseconds (default=0).
+API returns only orders with timestamp >= since.

 Response body format: JSON array of Order objects.